-AES Requirement/ Rules and Regulations [Compulsory]

-- 1 Adjacent zones and floors shall not be isolated at the same time (as per Building Maintenance Contractor's joint inspection) - 2 Submission of Addition & Alteration Plans, Fire Sprinkler Drawing (where applicable) - 3 Smoke/ Heat detector shall be isolated and sprinkler system shall be in service.
-No hot work shall be conducted in the isolated sprinkler zone and no concurrent isolation of detectors and sprinklers unless permission granted by AES - To inform Fire Station 1 (65412526) before commencement and after completion of works and isolation permit shall be prominently displayed. - 5 No extension of isolation timing is allowed unless a joint approval from the CAAS/CAG project officer and AES has been sought. - 6 Main contractor to brief all sub-contractors on AES fire safety requirements and shall be held accountable / responsible for their actions.
+AES: Requirement' Rules and Regulations Adjacent zones and floors shall not be isolated at the same time (as per Building Maintenance Contractor's joint inspection) Submission of Addition & Alteration Plans, Fire Sprinkler Drawing (where applicable) No hot work shall be conducted in the isolated sprinkler zone and no concurrent isolation of detectors and sprinklers unless AES firefighter(s) engaged to patrol the area (protected by the isolated sprinkler value) per floor per hour chargeable at SGD\$25.00 per firefighter per hour or part thereof (excluding the prevailing GST rate) To inform Fire Station 1 (65412526) before commencement and after completion of works and isolation permit shall be prominently displayed.
+No extension of isolation timing is allowed unless a joint approval from the CAAS/CAG project officer and AES has been sought.
+Main contractor to brief all sub-contractors on AES fire safety requirements and shall be held accountable / responsible for their actions.
+Confirmation & Arraement